Haaroon/haaroon.github.io/index.md

 layout: default
 ---

-I work in research at [Pometry](https://www.pometry.com), a startup I co-founded in 2021, with my colleague [Ben Steer](https://scholar.google.co.uk/citations?user=JaCvFD8AAAAJ&hl=en) & Alhamza Alnaimi both from Queen Mary and James Alford.
-Our specialty is distributed temporal graph analytics, since most platforms are either too slow or cannot perform this kind of analysis.
-Come say hello.
+### Career

+I work as a Quant at.....

 I also am on the technical committee for the [Initiative for Cryptocurrencies and Contracts (IC3)](http://www.initc3.org/).
 We hold bi-annual camps, retreats and research all the good things in blockchain, cryptocurrencies and cryptography!
 Do check us out.

+Prior to this, I worked in research and development at [Pometry](https://www.pometry.com), a startup I co-founded in 2021, with my colleague [Ben Steer](https://scholar.google.co.uk/citations?user=JaCvFD8AAAAJ&hl=en) & Alhamza Alnaimi both from Queen Mary and James Alford.
+Our specialty is distributed temporal graph analytics, since most platforms are either too slow or cannot perform this kind of analysis.
+Please say hello!
+They continue to build revolutionary graph analytic tools.

+### Education

-Prior to this I graduated with a [Computer Science](http://www.cs.ucl.ac.uk/) [PhD](https://en.wikipedia.org/wiki/Doctor_of_Philosophy) from the [Information Security Group](http://sec.cs.ucl.ac.uk/) at [UCL (University College London)](http://www.ucl.ac.uk).
+Education wise, I graduated with a [Computer Science](http://www.cs.ucl.ac.uk/) [PhD](https://en.wikipedia.org/wiki/Doctor_of_Philosophy) from the [Information Security Group](http://sec.cs.ucl.ac.uk/) at [UCL (University College London)](http://www.ucl.ac.uk).